 - Please use Langrigg Road do not use the car park of the medical surgery. - Children should be encouraged to walk or you could share transport as there is only a limited amount of parking space available around the school. - Parents should not use the side roads off Langrigg Road (or the opposite side of the playing fields) to wait for children after school. - PLEASE BE CONSIDERATE OF OUR LOCAL RESIDENTS.
-Thank you - Children will be allowed to cycle to school either with a parent/guardian or on their own when they have completed Cyclewise training which the school offers for free in Y6.
-Helmets a MUST!
+Thank you - Children will be allowed to cycle to school either with a parent/guardian or on their own in year 5 or 6.
+Parents should complete a travel to school alone permission slip.
+Helmets are a MUST!